Git for Administrators

 This page describes how to maintain a copy of Moodle on your production server which can easily be upgraded using Git.
 If you have customisations of Moodle core code, you are advised to follow the instructions in the Git for developers guide.

 To get the most of Git it is worth making the effort to understand its basic concepts - see the section below.
-It can be a bit of a steep learning curve, especially if you are used to CVS or Subversion.
+It may be a bit of a steep learning curve if you are used to other version control systems, but it is worth it.

 Getting hold of Git (Windows, OSX, Linux and others)